 Regulatory oversight for remote piloted aircraft systems (RPAS) is rapidly evolving to meet today’s demands for the use of unmanned aircraft systems in every sector.
-FulcrumAir’s team stays up-to-speed on all of the latest regulatory developments and is well-positioned with regulators, allowing us to react to any regulatory changes quickly.
-Our company currently has regulatory approval to fly our E2500 and E7500 systems Canada-wide within Visual Line of Sight (VLOS).
-Approval for Beyond Visual Line of Sight (BVLOS) applications is being actively pursued and Fulcrum expects to be successful in receiving this exceptional qualification to support our industrial partners.
+FulcrumAir’s team is extremely committed to safety and regulatory compliances.
+Staying on top of all the latest regulatory developments and being well-positioned with regulators allows us to contribute to ever-evolving regulatory changes with real-time experience and obtain flight approvals due to our proven abilities.

 Canadian RPAS regulations are governed by Transport Canada under two categories:

-1. Canadian Aviation Regulations (Part IX)
+- Canadian Aviation Regulations (Part IX)

-Applies to VLOS machines under 25kgs.
+- Applies to VLOS machines under 25kgs.

-2. Special Flight Operation Certificates (SFOC)
+- Special Flight Operation Certificates (SFOC)

-Applies to all operations not covered by Part IX of the Canadian Aviation Regulations.
+- Applies to all operations not covered by Part IX of the Canadian Aviation Regulations.